Sunday, August 16, 2015

 seagull tiebar – fresh from the bench

 Today I made a seagull tie bar out of sterling silver and added some stones to it .
-I used 18 gauge sterling silver, 2 x 3mm serrated bezel cups and 2 x 3mm black Onyx cabochons.
+I used 18 gauge sterling silver, 2 x 3mm serrated bezel cups and 2 x 3mm black Onyx cabochons.what else you need

 jewelry saw and 1/0 saw blades